 (c) contents of the application do not comply with this Act or the Regulations.

-26. Notice to the applicant and reply to an objection
+Notice to the applicant and reply to an objection.

-(1) The Registrar shall, within two weeks from the date on which an objection has been filed –
+26. (1) The Registrar shall, within two weeks from the date on which an objection has been filed:

-(a) notify the applicant that an objection has been made pursuant to section 24 of this Act; and
+(a) notify the applicant that an objection has been made under section 24 of this Act; and

 (b) provide the applicant with a copy of the notice of objection and all the supporting documents that have been submitted with the objection.

-(2) The applicant may submit a written response to the objection to the Registrar within two weeks or such further period as the Registrar may allow from the date of the notification made under sub-section (1) of this section.
+(2) The applicant may submit a written response to the objection to the Registrar within two weeks or such further period as the Registrar may allow from the date of the notification made under subsection (1).

-(3) Where the applicant submits a response in pursuance to sub-section (2) of this section, he shall send a copy to the person making the objection.
+(3) Where the applicant submits a response under subsection (2), he shall send a copy to the person making the objection.

 (4) The Minister may reply to any objection made against the Federal Government.

-27. Disposition of applications
+Disposition of applications.

-The Registrar shall examine an application and reply upon –
+27. (1) The Registrar shall examine an application and reply upon:

-(a) completion of the notice requirements under section 23 of this Act; and
+(a) completion of the notice requirements under section 23; and

 (b) the expiration of time limits for objections and replies.

-(2)Upon any decision to grant a breeder's right which require an examination for compliance with the conditions specified under this Act, the Registrar may, in the course of the examination, grow or cause to be grown the Variety or carry out other necessary tests, or take into account the results of growing tests or other trials which have already been carried out.
+(2) Where any decision to grant a breeder's right require an examination for compliance with the conditions specified under this Act, the Registrar may, in the course of the examination, grow or cause to be grown the variety or carry out other necessary tests, or take into account the results of growing tests or other trials which have already been carried out.

 (3) The Registrar may, for the purpose of an examination, direct the breeder to provide the necessary information, document or material.

-(4) The Registrar shall grant the breeder’s right where he concludes that -
+(4) The Registrar shall grant the breeder’s right where he concludes that:

 (a) the applicant is entitled to file the application;